arshad-chpl/Flutter-task-track/Projects/05_figma_replica/notes-organization-task.md

-# Task: Organize Notes With Tags, Pinning, Archive, And Filters
+# Task: Organize Notes With Tags, Filters, And Sorting

 ## Task Summary

 The rich text notes feature is completed.
 The next task is to improve the notes experience by helping users organize and find their notes more easily.

-Add note organization features such as tags, pinning, archive, filters, and sorting.
+Add note organization features such as tags, filters, and sorting.

 This task should extend the existing notes feature.
 Do not create a separate notes app.